marcoonroad/hieroglyphs/README.md

-This library was not yet fully tested against many sort of attacks, such as timing attacks, but nevertheless the real security lies behind the `digestif` and `nocrypto` libraries, which provide strong hashes, strong RNGs and strong encryption.
+This library was not yet fully tested against many sort of attacks, such as timing attacks, but nevertheless the real security lies behind the `digestif` and `nocrypto` libraries, which both provide strong hashes, strong RNGs and strong encryption.
 Use with care and take responsibility by your own acts.